chandrika1993/FriendManagementSystem/README.md

 ### Pivotal Cloud Foundry
 	1. PCF allows easy deployment of Applications on Cloud.
-	2. Through PCF Metrics we can easily manage and analyse the load on the 			application.
+	2. Through PCF Metrics we can easily manage and analyze the load on the application.
 	3. Allows easy integration of different tools on the deployed Application.

-## Deployment to PCF

 ## Database
 	Below is the simple SQL Design Diagram used for the application .